7RO11/Wrapper-Offline-dx/README.md

 ## Wrapper: Offline dx
-the build of wrapper offline i use to make videos on my yt series ["the caillou crusade"](https://www.youtube.com/@7R011) it adds my custom characters, sfx and a few of my bug fixes its currently built on a 2.1.0 version of WO which contains some upstream fixes not in 2.0.0
+the build of wrapper offline i use to make videos on my yt series ["the caillou crusade"](https://www.youtube.com/@7R011)<br />
+it adds my custom characters, sfx and a few of my bug fixes<br />
+its currently built on a 2.1.0 version of WO which contains some upstream fixes not in 2.0.0

 # Wrapper: Offline